ihollander/js-pokemon-search-practice-challenge/README.md

 #### Step 2: Flip a Pokemon (frontend)
 ---
 When a user clicks on the image of a pokemon, it should toggle the image between the front sprite and the back sprite.
-Have a look at the JSON objects returned for each pokemon: they each have a "sprites" key with image links for their front and back url, as well as a "flipped" key indicating if the back or front should be displayed.
+Have a look at the objects returned for each pokemon: they each have a "sprites" key with image links for their front and back url, as well as a "flipped" key indicating if the back or front should be displayed.

 ```json
 {